conda/ceps/cep-incremental-repodata.md

 ## Abstract

 Conda downloads a per-channel `repodata.json`, a file listing all available packages, when it changes, but a typical `repodata.json` update only adds a handful of packages.
 If conda could download just the changes it would save bandwidth and time.
 This document outlines a `repodata-patch.json` containing a list of patches needed to bring recent versions of `repodata.json` up to date with the most current version.
-If it has not been too long since the last complete `repodata.json` was fetch, conda can download a tiny file to bring the user up to date.
+If it has not been too long since the last complete `repodata.json` was fetched, conda can download a tiny file to bring the user up to date.

-## Specification
+## Narrative

-When re-indexing a conda repository, also update a file `repodata-patch.json` containing a relative url to the target repodata; a hash of the most recent complete `repodata.json` and zero or more RFC 6902 Json Patch documents listed from newest to oldest.
+When re-indexing a conda repository, also update a file `repodata-patch.json` containing a url to the target repodata; a hash of the most recent complete `repodata.json` and zero or more RFC 6902 Json Patch documents listed from newest to oldest.
 Each patch is accompanied by a hash `from` of the older version of the file, and a hash `to` of the newer version of the file.
 After inserting a new patch, discard the oldest patches to maintain `repodata-patch.json` at a useful size, perhaps no more than 10% of the size of the full file.

 When updating metadata, look for a remote `repodata-patch.json` having a newer `Last-Modified` date compared to `repodata.json`.
 Download using standard HTTP caching rules.

-To apply patches, take the hash of the most recent complete `repodata.json`.
+To apply patches, take the `BLAKE2(256)` hash of the most recent complete `repodata.json`.
 Follow the list of patches in `repodata-patch.json` from the first one whose `to` matches `latest`, to the next one whose `to` matches the more recent `from` and so on, pushing these onto a stack until a patch with a `from` hash matching the cached, outdated `repodata.json` is found.
 If the desired `from` hash is found, pop each patch off the stack applying them in turn to the outdated `repodata.json`.
 The result is logically equal to the latest `repodata.json`.
 Since Json Patch does not preserve formatting, the new `repodata.json` cannot be hashed unless it is normalized and re-serialized, but it can be considered to have the `latest` hash for purposes of incremental updates.

 If the desired hash is not found, download the complete `repodata.json` as before.